 When we are lonely with no other human being close to us, pets can play an important role in our lives.
 They can become companions and providers of unconditional love, enduring our hugs and sometimes kisses.
 This is recognised with the introduction of therapy dogs and other pets visiting hospitals, care homes and hospices.

 3. The energy of the human touch

-When I read about the lady whose husband had held her hand throughout her chemo sessions, I felt a sharp stab in the pit of my stomach.
-If you know your chakras, then that’s the solar plexus: the fire in your belly.
+When I read about the lady whose husband had held her hand throughout her chemo sessions, I was reminded of our energy points – chakras, and in particular the solar plexus: the fire in your belly.